timsum/pitchflock/docs/README.md

    ./build/test_harmony_state_default;
    ```
 ## Usage
 1. The program will serve as a kernel for both music analysis and generation.
 Inputs can be parametric (Key, Pattern, Degree, Voicing, Extension), or Chroma.
+The 'solution' consists in joining the two.

 I will use it for harmony-responsive music visualization.

 ## Project Structure
 - **include/**: Contains header files for core functionality, such as harmony analysis, state management, and naming conventions.